 - 5.2.1.
-The Board must approve any Amendment that: - Causes the aggregate amount of any Procurement Contract to exceed \$500.000; or that - Increases the aggregate amount of a Procurement Contract by \$500,000 or more above the amount the Board previously approved.

-5.2.2.
-The President must approve any Amendment that would cause the value of a Procurement Contract, either originally or as amended, to exceed its Original (or amended) Value by twenty percent (20%) or more.
+The Board must approve any Amendment that: - Causes the aggregate amount of any Procurement Contract to exceed \$500,000; or that - Increases the aggregate amount of a Procurement Contract by \$500,000 or more above the amount the Board previously approved. - 5.2.2.
+The President must approve any Amendment that would cause the value of a Procurement Contract, either originally or as amended, to exceed its Original (or amended) Value by twenty percent (20%) or more. - 5.3.3 Except for those types of contracts listed in Section 5.2 above, Board approval is required for any extension of an existing Services Contract that a) for the first time, extends the contract term beyond one year; or b) is extended by one year or more from the Termination Date last approved by the Board.